 The council’s oversight includes internationalization activities on campus including, but not limited to, internationalization of the curriculum and enrichment of the international development and experience of faculty, staff and students, as well as the University’s presence in other countries and territories.

-In addition to the specific responsibilities and functions noted in the International Education Council’s role statement and the work of its committees, the Faculty Senate Executive Board charges the IEC to consider, as a committee of the whole or through the appropriate sub-committee or task force, the following issues:
+In addition to its specific responsibilities listed in the International Education Council’s role statement and the work of subcommittees if such exist, the Faculty Senate Executive Board charges the IEC to consider, as a committee of the whole or through the appropriate subcommittee or task force, the following issues:

 - Review the scope and description of the council’s role statement and assess the effectiveness of the council’s practices.
 Address any continuing or outstanding issues or initiatives as directed by the Faculty Senate Executive Board.

 - Explore mechanisms that may encourage faculty to develop and/or participate in bringing global perspectives to their own areas of teaching and research; recommend and provide avenues of support as needed.
 Explore ways to increase faculty engagement in international research and internationalization of the curriculum.
 Explore new programs to reach faculty members.
 Include diversity and inclusion when relevant to these initiatives.